akastrin/lbd-review/README.md

 This repository contains the programming code we developed for the paper submitted to Scientometrics.
-The code implements the methodology of the paper and reproduce some figures of the paper.
+The code implements the methodology of the paper and reproduce some figures.

 For more details please contact the authors.